-This offer is only for Savings Account Users and it will be on until the end of April 2017.
+This offer is only for Savings Account Users and it will be on until the end of [Date changes in different versions].

-To Qualify, follow the reference below and input all the details required
+To Accept, follow the reference below and input all the details required

 After validation, if selected your voucher will be sent via text message or posted to your Mailbox.